 Take away the ceiling and walls of a theatre, and the traditionally perceived barriers seem to melt away too; the relationship between actors and audience is more direct and this creates the ideal environment for a group of young people to enjoy high quality drama.

-- Education Rate £16.50 per ticket for all performances excluding Saturdays, Bands A - C
+- Education Rate £16.50 per ticket for all performances (excluding Saturdays and Sundays) Bands A - C

 - Teacher goes free with every ten tickets booked

 This production of Shakespeare’s Romeo and Juliet is most likely to be suitable for those aged 12 and over.
 Further details will be added to the production page as the season approaches.

 Please note that this is not part of our programme of work created/re-imagined especially for children.

 As a sung-through musical with a playing time of approximately 2hr 50mins (including the interval), Carousel is likely to be most suitable for secondary school age and over.
 Further information and synopsis can be found by searching online for ‘Carousel Musical’.

 This 50-minute show is created for those aged 3 and over.
 Find out more

 The perfect resource for KS3, Fiona Mountford hosts a post-show discussion with director Kimberley Sykes, to gain an insight into our production of Romeo and Juliet.
 Other speakers to be confirmed.

 (free to attend)